-Debra Williams is a professional artist, and has been for over 35 years while living in the West Valley.
-Her passions are teaching and creating, and she enjoys sharing her knowledge with adults and children alike.
-Her specialty is working with gourds because "each canvas is so unique."
-In addition to providing education locally, she is a co-chair of the judging committee with the Arizona gourd society and Vice President of her local Gourd Patch.
+Debra Williams has been a professional artist, living in the West Valley, for over 35 years.
+Her passions are teaching and creating, and she enjoys sharing her knowledge with adults and children, alike.
+Debra's specialty is working with gourds because "each canvas is so unique."
+In addition to providing education locally, she is a co-chair of the judging committee with the Arizona Gourd Society and Vice-President of her local Gourd Patch.
 Debra is also the illustrator of a recently published book, A Flash of Spirit.
-She is a graduate of NAU with a Bachelor degree in fine arts with an emphasis in design.
+She is a graduate of NAU with a Bachelor degree in fine arts with an emphasis on design.